 - Company Highlights: Share one of your biggest highlights, learning points, or favorite memories with the organization.

 - Provide a Reason: If appropriate and you feel comfortable sharing, you can briefly include why you decided to leave.
-This could be a desire for career growth, career change, or simply personal reasons.
+This could be a desire for career growth, career change, or you may simply submit a resignation for personal reasons.

 - Extend Your Thanks: Give appreciation to your colleagues and managers.